BahaaMohamed98/Eco-Dispose/frontend/README.md

 - `Footer`: Footer with links and copyright
 - `ToastContainer`: Container for toast notifications

+## Stores

+- `userStore`: Manages user authentication and profile data
+- `deviceStore`: Manages device listings and submission status
+- `links`: Holds the links for the navbar and footer
+- `api`: Holds the API base URL

 ## Development Notes

 - API base URL is configured in [`jsconfig.json`](jsconfig.json).